open-compass/MMBench-GUI/README.md

 > [!TIP]
 > We highly recommend you to refer the example implementations in `models.local_uitars` and `models.api_uitars`, and corresponding config files in `configs/config_local_uitars.json` and `configs/config_api_uitars.json`, respectively, for details.
 You can copy these files, rename them and then write your functions.

-Next, we introduce the integrating of **UI-TARS-1.5** as an example.
+Next, we introduce the integrating of **UI-TARS-1.5** with local deployment manner as an example.

 1. Clone this repo